mackler/bitcoinj-cli/README.md

 Obviously, it's foolish to use this or any other Bitcoin-wallet application without taking appropriate precautions to prevent coin loss.
-I have not had any unrecoverable disasters using this application, but you are responsible for backing up your wallet file.
+I have not had any unrecoverable disasters using this application, but you are responsible for protecting your wallet.
 In plain terms: **use at your own risk.**

 I welcome feedback: